Resilient quantum electron microscopy: Introduction

-Specimens cannot be made arbitrarily thin, however.
-To begin with, $t$ should not be smaller than the size of biological molecules, e.g. $\approx10\,\mathrm{nm}$, unless we are able to neatly slice the molecules.
-In cryoEM of vitreous sections (CEMOVIS), the specimen thickness is ``rarely less than $50\,\mathrm{nm}$'' \cite{CEMOVIS sample thickness}.
-On the other hand, a previous estimation of QEM performance, which considered inelastic scattering processes, assumed $t=17.5\,\mathrm{nm}$ \cite{eeem_error}.
-The acceptable specimen thickness should obviously be greater for wide applicability of QEM.
+This result emphasizes the importance of thinning the specimen.
+However, perhaps $t$ cannot be smaller than the size of biological molecules, e.g. $\approx10\,\mathrm{nm}$.
+Moreover, in cryoEM of vitreous sections (CEMOVIS), the specimen thickness is ``rarely less than $50\,\mathrm{nm}$'' \cite{CEMOVIS sample thickness}.
+Hence, to attain sizable improvement, we must \emph{neutralize} the effect of inelastic scattering, which is the central topic of this paper.